At Kidasha, we are committed to respecting and protecting your privacy.

 - Ask us to stop sending you information or communications

 - Have your details removed from our database

 Please email us at firstname.lastname@example.org or call us on 020 3026 5063.

 We endeavour to amend or update your contact details and communications preferences as soon as possible after you make your request, however, you should expect the approximate time-frames for the changes to be made:

 - Email and phone: 7-14 working days from receipt of your request

 - Post: 28 days from receipt of an opt-out or do not post request.
 This is due to the production times of postal communications, though we would expect this to be shorter.

 Changes to this notice and questions about this notice

 We will regularly review and update our privacy notice at our discretion.
 Any significant changes to the way we treat your personal information will be made clear on our website and/or we may contact you directly if possible.
 Any changes posted after these changes or updates will be taken to mean you agree with these changes.
 Ensure you keep up to date with our privacy notice intermittently, or any time you provide personal information.

-This privacy notice was last updated in May 2018.
 The date of the most recent revisions will appear on this page.
 If you do not agree to these changes, please do not continue to use Kidasha’s websites to submit personal information to us.